 My dad and his brothers didn’t have sleds, but they had an old buggy they rigged up to use as a sled, and they would ride it down a hill north of their farm home.
 I had to read that twice.
 They actually rigged up an old buggy to use as a sled.
 Certainly it was the older boys in the family who made this happen.
 It sounds like one of those somebody-is-going-to-get-hurt kind of stories.

-But they apparently had great fun.
-It is probably true we remember moments in time more than we remember gifts – and group sledding in an old buggy was a great memory for them.
+They apparently had great fun.
+It is probably true we remember moments in time more than we remember gifts, and group sledding in an old buggy was a great memory for them.

-My Grandpa Edward Kimpel was born in 1881, and Grandma Glatus was born in 1884.
+My grandpa Edward Kimpel was born in 1881, and grandma Glatus Upp was born in 1884.
 The two were married in 1911.
 Their first four sons – Ivan, Lavon, Melvin, and Forrest – were born in town in their home in Edgerton.
-And in 1919, they moved to an 80 acre farm east of town.
+In 1919, they moved to an 80 acre farm east of town.

 Grandma probably thought she had a large enough family at that time.
-And if I were Grandma, I would be hoping my baby days were over.
-But she went on to have 8 more children after they moved to their country home.
-I imagine the oldest children quickly became caretakers of the younger ones – while Grandma was caring for yet another baby.
+If I were Grandma, I would be hoping my baby days were over.
+But she went on to have eight more children after they moved to their country home.
+I imagine the oldest children quickly became caretakers of the younger ones while Grandma was caring for yet another baby.

 My father, Vernon, was the first to be born in their country home.
 Then Gordon and Russell.
-I’m sure Grandma was delighted to have a daughter when Maxine was born in May of 1923.
-A year later in May of 1924, my Aunt Lois was born.
-It’s safe to say the boys really loved on those two little girls.
+I’m sure Grandma was delighted to finally become the mother of two girls.
+Maxine was born in May of 1923.
+A year later, my aunt Lois was born in May of 1924.
+It’s safe to say the boys really loved on the two little girls.

-Maxine and Lois became big sisters to three boys – Clair, Kenneth, and the baby of the family – Floyd was born in 1930, and Grandma was 45 years old when she was finally done having babies.
+Maxine and Lois became big sisters to three boys – Clair, Kenneth, and the baby of the family, Floyd, who was born in 1930.
+Grandma was 45 years old when she was finally done having babies.
 Her youngest son would be graduating from high school when she was 63 years old.

-Mrs. Hemenway was present during the delivery of the babies and helped take care of the family and the house because women often stayed in bed for a week or more after childbirth.
-Dr. Nihart did come to the home to deliver the babies, and his name is on Gordon’s birth certificate.
+Mrs. Hemenway was present during the delivery of the babies and helped take care of the family and the house, because women often stayed in bed for a week or more after childbirth.
+Dr. Nihart would come to the home to deliver the babies, and his name is on Gordon’s birth certificate.

-I wonder if Gordon was named after someone – or if Grandma and Grandpa simply liked the name.
-Apparently “Gord” was one of his nicknames because he signed it on his cards.
-His middle name is Merceil, and I do not know where that name originated, but I hope that someone – friend or family – decides their baby boy will be his namesake someday.
+I wonder if Gordon was named after someone or if Grandma and Grandpa simply liked the name.
+Apparently “Gord” was one of his nicknames, because he signed it on his cards.
+His middle name is Merceil, and I do not know where that name originated.
+I hope that someone, friend or family, decides their baby boy will be his namesake some day.

-The depression started in 1929 – and many families were affected and lost their homes.
-Grandma and Grandpa moved to a rented farm home east of Hicksville soon after their youngest child was born.
+The depression started in 1929 and many families were affected and lost their homes.
+Grandpa and Grandma moved to a rented farm home east of Hicksville soon after their youngest child was born.

-On Friday nights after school, the boys hitch-hiked out to the Hootman’s farm north of Hicksville and stayed with them through Sunday night.
-They worked on their farm, and Mrs. Hootman made great meals and cookies for them.
+On Friday nights after school, the boys hitchhiked out to Frank and Cora Hootman’s farm north of Hicksville and stayed with them through Sunday night.
+They worked on their farm, and Cora made great meals and cookies for them.

 As they reached their teenage years, they became hired hands for farmers in the Edgerton and Farmer area, living with the families who employed them.
 All of the boys worked for the Hootmans, but Russell ended up living full-time with them and graduated from Edgerton High School.